oblinger/HookAnchorApp/T/Comp/MAC/MAC How To.md

  displaysleep         5
  acwake               0
  lidwake              1
-## - Create standalone web-page apps
+## = WEB-PAGE-APPS - How to create standalone web-page apps

      create Sandboxed Chrome Apps -- create app
      Like FluidApp but for Chrome.
 See  https://gist.github.com/demonbane/1065791